pawerak/pyrogram-schedule/README.md

 ```
 ## Running image
 ### First run
-For the first run docker will ceate persistence folder with ```config.ini``` file, which you should fill with your api ID and hash.
-Instruction [here](https://docs.pyrogram.org/intro/setup).
+For the first run docker will ceate persistence directory.
 ```
-docker run -d \
+docker run -d --rm\
   --name=Telegram_BOT \
   -v ~/path/to/scripts:/usr/scripts \
-  --restart unless-stopped \
   pawerak/pyrogram-schedule
 ```
+After that you have to manualy copy ```config.ini``` file, which you should fill with your api ID and hash.
+Instruction [here](https://docs.pyrogram.org/intro/setup).
+You should also copy file ```start.py```.
 ### Second run
-For the first run you will login to your telegram account use this command.
+For the second run you will login to your telegram account use this command.
 ```
-docker run -it \
+docker run -it --rm \
   --name=Telegram_BOT \
   -v ~/path/to/scripts:/usr/scripts \
   -e script=start.py \
-  --restart unless-stopped \
   pawerak/pyrogram-schedule
 ```
-During first run you will perform authorization - please see [pyrogram documentation](https://docs.pyrogram.org/start/auth).
+During second run you will perform authorization - please see [pyrogram documentation](https://docs.pyrogram.org/start/auth).

+After entering confirmation code, you can ```exit``` from container.

 ### Third run
 To run container with your own script use command shown below.